Problem Resolution Among the Elect of God

 "See that you do not despise one of these little ones: for I say to you, that in heaven their angels do always behold the face of my Father that is in heaven.
 For the Son of man is come to save that which was lost" (Matt.18:10-11 KJV).

-Here are clear instructions which show that individuals within the church should have respect and concern for each other.
-The injunction not to despise (to regard in an unseemly manner or to be unconcerned about) one of the little ones (one of the elect children of God) parallels the love, care, and concern that the Father and Jesus Christ have for the elect when they go astray.
+This scripture contains clear instructions showing that individuals within the church should have respect and concern for each other.
+The instruction not to despise (to regard in an unseemly manner or to be unconcerned about) one of the little ones (one of the elect) parallels the love, care, and concern which the Father and Jesus Christ have for the elect when they go astray.

-The reason that the Creator God divested himself of his immortality and became human was for the purpose of saving people from eternal death.
-Therefore, each in the body of the elect should also be concerned that all who are called to salvation are saved.
+The reason the Creator God divested himself of his immortality and became human was for the purpose of saving people from eternal death.
+Therefore, each of the elect should also be concerned that all who are called to salvation are saved.

-In order to provide optimum conditions within the church for spiritual growth and the securing of salvation, all must seek to have a harmonious relationship with each other, even if it involves confronting a brother or sister in the faith to resolve problems concerning interpersonal relations and sinful attitudes and behavior:
+In order to provide optimum conditions within the church for spiritual growth and the securing of salvation, all must seek to have a harmonious relationship with each other, even if it involves confronting a brother or sister in the faith to resolve problems regarding interpersonal relationships or sinful attitudes or behavior:

-In these three verses, Jesus shows the tremendous value that the Father places on each individual that he has called to salvation and the lengths that he will go in order to bring those who go astray back into a harmonious relationship with him.
+In these three verses, Jesus shows the tremendous value the Father places on each individual he calls to salvation and the lengths to which he will go in order to bring those who go astray back into a harmonious relationship with him.

-The attitude that each child of God should have concerning problem resolution within the church should be the same as God the Father's and Jesus Christ's.
-The reason for giving the instructions concerning problem solving within the church is to save those who stray from God's truth and ways.
+The attitude that each of the elect should have about problem resolution within the church should be the same as God the Father and Jesus Christ's.
+The reason for giving instructions about problem solving within the church is to save those who stray from righteousness and to prevent others from going astray.

 Duty and Responsibility

-"Brethren, if a man is overtaken in a fault, you that are spiritual, restore such a one in the spirit of meekness; considering yourself lest you are tempted.
-Bear you one another's burdens, and so fulfill the law of Christ" (Gal.6:1-2 KJV).
+"Brethren, if one is overtaken in a fault, you that are spiritual, restore such a one in the spirit of meekness; considering yourself lest you are tempted.
+Bear you one another's burdens, and so fulfill the law of Christ" (Gal.6:1-2 KJV Para.).

-It is the duty and responsibility of each member in the Body of Christ to be concerned for the well-being of each other.
+It is the duty and responsibility of each member in the Body of Christ to be concerned for the well-being of each and every member.
 If all will perform their duty and responsibility in the process of problem resolution within the body, the body will be healthy and can perform as it should.
-If problem resolution is not done properly, the body will be sickly and not able to perform to its full potential.
+If problem resolution is not performed properly, the body will be sickly and not able to perform to its full potential.

-When one considers the instructions and warnings that Jesus gave concerning the attitude and behavior that the elect should have toward each other, it should be obvious that resolving any interpersonal problems and sinful attitudes and behaviors within the church should be an extremely high priority.
+When we consider the instructions and warnings Jesus gave about the attitude and behavior the elect should have toward each other, it should be obvious that resolving any interpersonal problems and sinful attitudes and behaviors within the church should be an extremely high priority.

-Granted, the methods that Jesus Christ commands the elect to follow when resolving conflict and problems among the elect are very difficult and sometimes painful to perform, and each progressive step in the process becomes more difficult and more painful for all who are involved.
+The process Christ commands the elect to follow when resolving conflict and problems among each other can be difficult and sometimes painful to perform, with each progressive step in the process becoming more difficult and painful for all who are involved.
 However, conflicts and problems among the elect are very serious and must be dealt with seriously.

 Types of Problems

-There are basically three types of problems that arise among the people of God.
+There are basically three types of problems which arise among the Father's elect.
 The first is purely interpersonal and involves no sin, the second is interpersonal and involves sin, and the third involves sinful attitudes and behaviors.

-The scriptures tell us that God is not the author of confusion, but a God of order and design; therefore, the elect of God are admonished to do everything in an orderly way (1.Cor.14:33,40).
-To this end, Christ gave clear instructions concerning how to deal with the following issues surrounding conflict and spiritual problems within the church:
+The scriptures tell us that God the Father is a God of order, not confusion; therefore, the elect are admonished to do everything in an orderly way (1.Cor.14:33,40).
+To this end, Christ gave clear instructions about how to deal with the following issues surrounding conflict and spiritual problems within the church:

 INTERPERSONAL PROBLEMS INVOLVING NO SIN

-It should be the goal of everyone who seeks to please God the Father and Jesus Christ and obtain salvation to live their life in a way that avoids misunderstandings, disagreements, conflicts, and other interpersonal problems (Rom.12:18).
-Although this should be the goal, it is not always possible to avoid these problems.
-The reality of the human experience is that it is inevitable that these things will happen within the church.
+It should be the goal of everyone who seeks to obtain salvation and please God the Father and Jesus Christ to live their life in a way which avoids misunderstandings, disagreements, conflicts, and other interpersonal problems (Rom.12:18).
+But, it is not always possible to avoid these problems.
+The reality of the human experience is that these things will happen even within the church.

-There are basically three types of interpersonal problems that occur between individuals in the church that do not involve sin: wronging or offending someone, being wronged or offended by someone, or having a misunderstanding or disagreement with someone.
-Whichever the case may be, the problem must be dealt with and resolved in order for there to be peace and harmony between the individuals and in the church as a whole.
+There are basically three types of interpersonal problems which occur between individuals in the church but do not involve sin: 1) being wronged or offended by someone; 2) wronging or offending someone; or 3) having a misunderstanding or disagreement with someone.
+Whichever the case may be, the problem must be dealt with and resolved in order for there to be peace and harmony between the individuals and within the church as a whole.

-Unresolved interpersonal problems usually have a negative impact on all of the people involved, because such problems tend to cause disunity among the congregation over time.
+Unresolved interpersonal problems not only have a negative impact on everyone involved but also tend to cause disunity among the congregation over time.

-The following is a list of the more serious things that may happen when interpersonal problems are not resolved:
+The following is a list of the more serious things which can happen when interpersonal problems are not resolved:

-There are only two ways to resolve interpersonal problems, which do not involve sin.
+There are only two ways to resolve interpersonal problems which do not involve sin.
 The first way is to forgive the other person who has wronged or offended you.
-The second way is to confront the other individual with the problem and try to resolve it.
+The second way is to discuss the problem with the other individual with the correct attitude and a sincere desire to resolve the issue.

 IT IS ALSO YOUR PROBLEM

-Although you may be the one wronged or offended, your responsibility before God is to have a correct attitude toward the other person and act in a righteous manner by attempting to solve the problem.
+Although you may be the one offended or wronged, your responsibility before God is to have a correct attitude toward the other person and act in a righteous manner by attempting to resolve the problem.
 In fact, your salvation may be in jeopardy if you do not approach the problem with the right attitude.

 We should all realize how very easy it is to wrong or offend another person.
-Many times a person does not even realize that they have wronged or offended someone, because it is done through ignorance, carelessness, or poor judgment with no malice intended.
-Normally, wrongs and offenses are unintentional and can easily be resolved if all parties to the wrong or offense approach the problem with a righteous attitude.
-Jesus says that we should always forgive those who wrong or offend us:
+Many times a person does not even realize they have wronged or offended someone, because it is done through ignorance, carelessness, or poor judgement with no malice intended.
+Normally, wrongs and offenses are unintentional and can easily be resolved if all parties to the wrong or offence approach the problem with a righteous attitude.
+Jesus says we should always forgive those who wrong us:

-To harbor a grudge or ill feelings toward a brother or sister in the faith is in opposition to the ways of God and must be repented of and reconciled in one's own mind.
-If we cannot forgive another person who has wronged or offended us, we do not have the same righteous attitude that the Father has; therefore, we cannot expect him to forgive us when we sin.
+To harbor a grudge or ill feelings toward a brother or sister in the faith is in opposition to God's ways and must be repented of and reconciled in your own mind.
+If we cannot forgive another person who has wronged us, we do not have the same righteous attitude the Father has; therefore, we cannot expect him to forgive us when we sin.

 "Be you angry, and sin not: do not let the sun go down upon your wrath: neither give place to the devil" (Eph.4:26-27 Para.).

-It is very clear that one who is striving for spiritual maturity should resolve problems as quickly as possible, so that they do not allow a wrong attitude or bitterness to take root in their mind and spirit, which can provide an opening for evil to influence their life:
+Anyone striving for spiritual maturity should resolve problems as quickly as possible in order to avoid allowing a wrong attitude or bitterness to take root in their mind and spirit, which can provide an opening for evil to influence their life:

 "Let all bitterness, and wrath, and anger, and clamor, and evil speaking, be put away from you, with all malice: and be kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake has forgiven you" (Eph.4:31-32 Para.).
 See also 1.Jn.5:14-17.